Buy-to-let Property Profit and Tax Calculator

 Mortgage fees

 Mortgages vary greatly but there are often setup fees involved.
 Put that amount in this field and the calculator will include it as an investment cost.
 Not that in some situations you might actually want to consider mortgage fees as an ongoing cost, for example if you're expecting to remortgage every two years to maintain fixed rates the calculations work better with those fees as an expense.
-You can use the PaTMa Prospector calculator to fully customise expenses to cover such a scenario.
+You can use the PaTMa Deal Finder calculator to fully customise expenses to cover such a scenario.

 Max LTV (%)